OpsMx/standard-isd-gitops/upgrade/README.md

 11. Go to ISD UI and check that version number has changed in the bottom-left corner

 ## If things go wrong during upgrade
-*As we have a gitops installer, recovering from a completed messed install is very easy.
-In summary, we simply delete all objects are re-apply.*
+*As we have a gitops installer, recovering from a failed install/upgrade is very easy.
+In summary, we simply delete all objects are re-apply.
+Please follow the steps below to recover.*

 [Make changes to uppgrade-inputcm and/or values.yaml as required. **Ensure that the changes are pushed to git**]
 1. `kubectl -n opsmx-isd  delete sts isd-spinnaker-halyard`